lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 Participatory live coding is the main teaching method in workshops organised by the global non-profit called The Carpentries [^carpentries], the umbrella organisation for Software Carpentry, Data Carpentry and Library Carpentry [@wilsonSoftwareCarpentryLessons2016].
+The Carpentries teaches participatory live coding explicitly as a teaching technique when training new instructors [@erinalisonbeckerCarpentriesInstructortrainingCarpentries2019].
 Increasingly,
 university courses involving the teaching of programming or related techniques employ the method [@johnstonGraduateStudentledParticipatory2019] [^bios1100].

 [^carpentries]: https://carpentries.org
 [^bios1100]: https://lexnederbragt.com/blog/2017-12-17-experiences-with-the-first-edition-of-introduction-to-computational-modelling-for-the-biosciences/

-There is a limited body of research on the effectiveness of Live coding in programming education.
+There is a limited body of research on the effectiveness of live coding in programming education.
 Most studies focus on non-participatory live coding, demonstrating the programming process and contrasting this with the use of static code on slides (see @rajRoleLivecodingLearning2018 and references therein, as well as [@rajLivecodingVsStatic2020]).

-So far, the technique show that live-coding is as good as if not better than using static code examples [@rajRoleLivecodingLearning2018; @rubinEffectivenessLivecodingTeach2013] and thus is a recommended approach for teaching programming [@brownTenQuickTips2018; @wrightWhyWhenHow2020].
+So far, the technique show that live coding is as good as if not better than using static code examples [@rajRoleLivecodingLearning2018; @rubinEffectivenessLivecodingTeach2013] and thus is a recommended approach for teaching programming [@brownTenQuickTips2018; @wrightWhyWhenHow2020].

 The ten quick tips described below are aimed at those interested in applying the technique in to their own teaching.